base2Services/shelvery-aws-backups/README.md

 - `shelvery_reencrypt_kms_key_id`  - when it is required to re-encrypt a RDS instance or cluster snapshot with a different KMS key than that of the existing resource.
 Specify the ARN of the KMS Key.

+- `shelvery_status_sns_topic` - ARN of an existing SNS topic that per-run backup status reports are published to.
+Separate from `shelvery_sns_topic`, which carries the per-operation notifications, and not created by shelvery.
+Status reporting is off when this is unset.

 ### Configuration Priority 0: Sensible defaults